mac1253/drupal-signage/README.md

 14. Do steps 12 and 13 for the corresponding groups and field groups such as Campuses, Dates, and Buildings.

 This will give you a nice display to input slides

 #### Make a Test slide
-1. In the admin bar, click content
+1. In the admin bar, click content and then click the +Add Content button.
+2. Fill in the required information, click the little arrow next to Save and unpublish and click Save and Publish.

+You see and use this in the next set of steps.

 #### Creating the slide show view
 Now we will create the Slide show view which output the images in the manner we want it.